kingces95/kingjs/expand-readme/.test/README.md

 The return comment.
 Return comment that spans a line.
 ### Remarks
 Remarks comment that spans lines.
+---
  - Remarks comment on new line.
+   - Indented remarks comment on new line.
+     - Indented x2 remarks comment on new line.
 ## Install
 With [npm](https://npmjs.org/) installed, run
 ```